 In order to prevent such things from happening Rails uses

-If you look at source code of any form generated through Rails scaffolding you will see that form markup contains following code
+If you look at source code of any form generated by Rails you will see that form contains following code

 In a brand new rails application the